Graduate Finance & Administration

 Withdrawal procedures-Please consult your program representative for instructions on how to withdraw.

-This applies to students who withdraw from all classes in a term, or are dismissed.
+AU follows federal regulations as determined by the Department of Education.
+This policy applies to students who withdraw from all classes in a term or are dismissed.
 Refunds for these students are determined according to the following policy:

-The term “Title IV Funds” refers to the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Unsubsidized Federal Direct Loan, Subsidized Federal Direct Loan, Federal Graduate Plus Loan, and Federal TEACH Grant.
+The term “Title IV Funds” refers to the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Unsubsidized Federal Direct Loan, Subsidized Federal Direct Loan, Federal Plus Loans, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal TEACH Grant.

 A student’s withdrawal date is:

-The midpoint of the term for a student who leaves without notifying the institution; or the student’s last date of attendance at a documented academically related activity.
+· The midpoint of the term for a student who leaves without notifying the institution.

 Students who are granted a leave of absence are treated in the same manner as students who withdraw from the University.